mBirari/Mehul_Birari_CloudSimPlusModeler/README.md

 - Type the following command in the terminal to run the project.

 ```
-mvn spring-boot:run
+gradle bootRun
 ```

 ### Steps to run the project via IntelliJ

 - Import the project directly into IntelliJ.
-- Let the project build via maven and install all the external libraries.
+- Let the project build via gradle and install all the external libraries.
 - Run the ProjectApplication file containing the `main()` method.
 - You will see the Spring Boot project running in the console.